sjoerdjob/exhacktion/README.md

         raise
 ```

-Would it not just be way nicer to say
+Would it not just be way nicer to say:

 ```
 try: